Symmetry of the refined $q,t$-Catalan polynomials for $\vec{k}$-Dyck paths: -symmetry of

 It is immediate that the following facts hold: A branch $B$ with length $\ell(B) \ge 2$ can be further decomposed into two branches; Each leaf of a tree belongs to a different branch; A tree $T \in \mathcal{T}_{n+1}$ can be decomposed into at most $n$ branches, and at least as many branches as the number of leaves in the tree.

+Preorder traversal follows a `root-left-right' sequence: the algorithm visits the current node before recursively exploring its children.
 Given a branch tree $T$ with $\ell$ branches, we refer to the branches $B_1,B_2,\cdots,B_{\ell}$ as those obtained by traversing the tree in preorder, with the branch $B_1$ called the \textbf{initial branch}.
 We say $B_j$ is a child of $B_i$ if the top vertex of $B_j$ is one of vertices of $B_i$.
 If several different branches, such as $B_i$, $B_j$, and $B_k$, share a common top vertex, and $B_i$ is to the left of $B_j$, and $B_j$ is to the left of $B_k$, we say that $B_j$ is a child of $B_i$, and $B_k$ is a child of $B_j$.
 It is easy to observe that each vertex in the branch is connected to at most one child.
 We always place a child to the right of its parent.

 Next, we present a labeling algorithm for a branch tree $T$, which is described recursively.
 For each branch $B_i$ with length $k_i:=\ell(B_i)$, place one \textbf{red label} on the left side of the branch $B_i$ and $k_i$ \textbf{blue labels} on its right side (one blue label on each edge on the right side).
 If an edge is the $m$-th edge starting from the top vertex of $B_i$, we call it the $m$-th edge of $B_i$.
 For each edge $E$ on the right side of $B_i$, there are two vertices.
 We call the vertex of edge $E$ that is closest to the top vertex of $B_i$ the \textbf{start-vertex}, and the other vertex the \textbf{end-vertex}.
-When initiating the marking process for any branch, we first mark its left side, followed by its right side.
-When marking the right side of the current branch, begin with the edge that connects to the top vertex of the branch.

 \begin{dfn}[\textbf{Labeling Algorithm $\mathcal{L}$}] Input: A branch tree $T \in \mathcal{T}_{n+1}$ with $\ell$ branches.